MingyuYang-Yale/BENG469/FA23/Lab7-Spatial transcriptomics/Assignment 2/README.md

 ```

 ####  Part 2:
-- After you receive an email said you job has COMPLETED,
+- After you receive an email said your job has COMPLETED

-- Go back to OOD and Launch an Jupyter session:
+- Open OOD and Launch an Jupyter session:

 Specify the parameters/resources as follows: